-Drug Crime Attorneys in Canadian Country, Oklahoma
+Drug Crime Lawyers in Canadian County, Oklahoma

 Oklahoma classifies drugs according to the federal Controlled Substance Act (CSA) into five categories, which are labeled schedules.
 Schedule 1 drugs are considered to have the highest potential for abuse and physical and psychological dependence.